kellan/laughingmeme/_posts/2010-02-03-what-second-life-can-teach-about-scaling.md

 > *the ultimate solution is typically to partition databases into horizontal slices of the data set (typically by user), but this approach can be very expensive to implement.*

 Not sure why partitioning is thought of as so expensive.
-It’s annoying, and \[not for the lazy\](http://laughingmeme.org/2009/09/29/try-coding-dear-boy/), but it’s not that difficult/expensive.
+It’s annoying, and [not for the lazy](http://laughingmeme.org/2009/09/29/try-coding-dear-boy/), but it’s not that difficult/expensive.

 > *Instrument, propagate, and isolate errors*